ihkihk/viz-js-loans/README.md

 The first slide shows that people living in richer states tend to take bigger credits.
 The definition of a "richer" state is one having higher per-capita income (GDP divided by the amount of population).
 I brought in the "per-capita" information from an additional dataset found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_U.S._states_by_income).
 This new dataset was joined with the Prosper loans dataset.

 This slide contains the following plots:
-* Barplot showing the median per-capita income for each US state.
-* A choropleth map of the US, where each state's per capita income is coded with a different color intensity.
 * A scatter plot relating the per-capita income with the average loan amount for each US state.
 This plot reveals the main finding that there is a positive correlation between both factors.
 To better visualize it, a linear (least squares) regression model line is fitted on top of the scatter plot.
+This plot was chosen as most appropriate for showing the relationship between two independent continuous quantitative variables characterizing a given measuring point (US states in this case).
+* A choropleth map of the US, where each state's per capita income is coded with a different color intensity.
+Chropleth maps are very useful for showing the geographic distribution of a given quantitative variable.
+* A barplot showing the median per-capita income for each US state.
+This plot is a good choice for visualizing two dependent variables, one of which is categorical and the other one is numerical.

 Based on the feedback received, I performed the following changes to the initial viz prototype:
 * The US state barplot was changed from vertical to horizontal bar layout.
 The position of the barplot and the scatter plot were exchanged.
 Both steps achieved better overall space utilization.